peb7268/JavaScript/JavascriptSandbox/patterns/mediator/ImplementationNotes.md

 This pattern is also known as the sandbox pattern and is very closely related to the Event Hub pattern.
 url: http://arguments.callee.info/2009/05/18/javascript-design-patterns--mediator/

 ###Implementation
-1. Add a Top Level object ( TestObject ) to the components object in the metiator
+1. Add the item to the metiator
 2. broadcast the events